 1. Employee Training

-Your employees remain the first line of defense against cyber criminals.
+Your employees remain the first line of defense against cybercriminals.
 Teaching them proper data hygiene is important.
 Every firm should have ongoing training that identifies possible risks that employees face.
 Discuss how to identify phishing scams and, if they have suspicions, never open a link they receive in an email.
 Looking at the URL of any site they visit via a link can be a real tip-off to a “spoofed” site.
 Some larger firms have even gone so far as to send out “faked” phishing emails to all of their employees as a teaching tool.
-They identify who opened them and send along additional tips to ID scams.
+They identify who opened them and send along with additional tips to ID scams.
 Also, password policies should be put into place as well as rules forbidding the sharing of

 Call (201) 493-1414 to ask about our Employee Cybersecurity Training Program